Yongjin-L/AERA93-GradNetwork/Readme.md

 ## AERA93-GradNetwork

 Static site built with Quarto for the AERA93 Graduate Network.
-This repository contains source `.qmd` files and the generated site under `_site/`.
+This repository contains source `.qmd` files and the generated site under `docs`.

+### Purpose

+- Provide a simple, fast public homepage for the AERA93 Graduate Network
+- Share announcements, timelines, and key links in one place
+- Collect feedback via the suggestions form (`suggestions.qmd`)
+- Offer an opt-out link for emails via the unsubscribe page (`unsubscribe.qmd`)
+- Serve as a lightweight, version-controlled record of site content

 ### Project Structure

 - `_quarto.yml`: Quarto project/site configuration
 - `index.qmd`, `suggestions.qmd`, `unsubscribe.qmd`: Source pages
 - `styles.css`: Custom styles used by the site
-- `_site/`: Rendered output (HTML, assets)
+- `docs/`: Rendered output (HTML, assets)

 ### Prerequisites